Signals intelligence in modern history: Threat from terrorism

 As a result of the 9/11 attacks, intensification of US intelligence efforts, domestic and foreign, were to be expected.
 A key question, of course, was whether US intelligence could have prevented or mitigated the attacks, and how it might prevent future attacks.
 There is a continuing clash between advocates for civil liberties and those who assert that their loss is an agreeable exchange for enhanced safety.

-Under the George W. Bush administration, there was a large-scale and controversial capture and analysis of domestic and international telephone calls, claimed to be targeted against terrorism.
-It is generally accepted that warrants have not been obtained for this activity, sometimes called Room 641A after a location, in San Francisco, where AT&T provides NSA access.
-While very little is known about this system, it may be focused more on the signaling channel and Call detail records than the actual content of conversations.

 Another possibility is the use of software tools that do high-performance deep packet inspection.
 According to the marketing VP of Narus, "Narus has little control over how its products are used after they're sold.
 For example, although its lawful-intercept application has a sophisticated system for making sure the surveillance complies with the terms of a warrant, it's up to the operator whether to type those terms into the system...

 "That legal eavesdropping application was launched in February 2005, well after whistle-blower Klein allegedly learned that AT&T was installing Narus boxes in secure, NSA-controlled rooms in switching centers around the country.
 But that doesn't mean the government couldn't write its own code to do the dirty work.
 Narus even offers software-development kits to customers ".
 The same type of tools with legitimate ISP security applications also have COMINT interception and analysis capability.